krypted/Jamf-Freshdesk-Plugin/README.md

-# Jamf|PRO
+# Jamf Freshdesk Plugin

-## Desccription
+## Description

-FreshDesk application to get the Computer / Mobile Device details from Jamf|PRO
+FreshDesk application to get the Computer / Mobile Device details from Jamf | PRO.
+Install this Plugin in Freshdesk so you can get data about devices in Jamf Pro directly from within Freshdesk.

-### Folder structure explained
+### Folder structure

     .
     ├── README.md                  This file